juhele/CzechRad/README.md

 The device is being developed by [National Radiation Protection Institute (SÚRO)](https://www.suro.cz/en) in cooperation with [Institute of Experimental and Applied Physics, Czech Technical University in Prague)](http://www.utef.cvut.cz/ieap)

+### Contact us

+Join us on Discord: https://discord.gg/rnXKZ6ZA (discussion community, you can discuss various CzechRad and possibly also other radiation-related topics with us or with other users)

 [Technical details here](/HARDWARE_details)
 [Gallery of high resolution photos here](https://flic.kr/s/aHsmUcpD1h)